Fugitive emission: Emissions inventory

 A detailed inventory of greenhouse gas emissions from upstream oil and gas activities in Canada for the year 2000 estimated that fugitive equipment leaks had a global warming potential equivalent to the release of 17 million metric tonnes of carbon dioxide, or 12 percent of all greenhouse gases emitted by the sector, while another report put fugitive emissions at 5.2% of world greenhouse emissions in 2013.
 Venting of natural gas, flaring, accidental releases and storage losses accounted for an additional 38 percent.

 Fugitive emissions present other risks and hazards.
 Emissions of volatile organic compounds such as benzene from oil refineries and chemical plants pose a long term health risk to workers and local communities.
 In situations where large amounts of flammable liquids and gases are contained under pressure, leaks also increase the risk of fire and explosion.

 Pressurized equipment

 Leaks from pressurized process equipment generally occur through valves, pipe connections, mechanical seals, or related equipment.
 Fugitive emissions also occur at evaporative sources such as waste water treatment ponds and storage tanks.
 Because of the huge number of potential leak sources at large industrial facilities and the difficulties in detecting and repairing some leaks, fugitive emissions can be a significant proportion of total emissions.
 Though the quantities of leaked gases may be small, gases that have serious health or environmental impacts can cause a significant problem.

 Fenceline monitoring

 Fenceline monitoring techniques involve the use of samplers and detectors positioned at the fenceline of a facility.
 Several types of devices are used to provide data on a facility's fugitive emissions, including passive samplers with sorbent tubes, and "SPod" sensors that provide real-time data.
+These systems are often integrated into broader leak detection and repair programs to ensure compliance and manage air quality in communities.